Love and Loathing at the DNC

 Good morning!
 Today is the first day of the Democratic National Convention. … I am not allowed to leave for the convention until Tuesday, my daughter’s birthday, because she said so.

 But I’ve been doing some research and I am particularly drawn to this convention because it is in Chicago — a city I grew to love when I was at Northwestern University, studying journalism and radio, television and film.
-I got to meet Howard Zinn there & helped to bring Noam Chomsky to Northwestern.
+I got to meet Howard Zinn there & helped bring Noam Chomsky to Northwestern.
 I got arrested protesting the CIA at Northwestern and then went on the Studs Terkel Radio Hour with other student organizers.
 (We were going to go to trial & make CIA activities the real crime, but they backed down.
-Chickens!)
+Chickens.)

 Chicago is a GREAT city.
 But I have not gone back until now.
 Even with all these things I did at NU, I remember myself as being very insecure.
 It was a shock to my system to end up at a university with all these wealthy midwesterners who seemed so comfortable in their skins.

-I am excited to go back and embrace all the big muscled goodness of that city.
+I am excited to go back and embrace all the big-muscled goodness of that city.
 Maybe to heal a little (& yes, I know healing is an inside job, but still).
 Some of my college friends are organizing a dinner — all smart & amazing women who are pumped for Harris.

-The other reason I am drawn is because the convention in Chicago in 1968 is world famous and sports all these parallels to what we are looking at today.
+The other reason I am drawn is because the DNC convention in Chicago in 1968 is world famous and sports all these parallels to what we are looking at today.

 Martin Luther King Jr. was killed in April, 1968 and Robert Kennedy was killed in June.
 He was running to be the nominee.
 Now his son is running, for what that is worth (not much in my mind.
 Most unfortunate.)
 Lots of upset, protests, unrest about all of it.

-So, it ended up Hubert Humphrey was the leading candidate after President Lyndon Johnson resigned & stepped out of the race, like Biden.
+So, it ended up Hubert Humphrey was the leading candidate after President Lyndon Johnson resigned & stepped out of the race, just like Biden.

-Like Mayor Daley, the city government is trying to keep protesters away from the convention.
+Like then Chicago Mayor Daley, the current city government is trying to keep protesters away from the convention.
 Daley responded so severely, it helped create the clashes that actually turned off a lot of television viewers and helped get Nixon elected.
 (There was also a certain amount of chaos on the convention floor.)

 Anyhoo, there’s more to say, of course.
 But I think we have had enough for today, right?